-Picture this: you’re working on your WordPress site, maybe configuring the settings, implementing a new theme, or setting up a plugin, then something stops working.
+Picture this: you’re working on your WordPress site, maybe configuring the settings, installing a new theme, or setting up a plugin, then something stops working.
 Now, you’re stuck and need help to fix things up.

 What do you do to get support for your WordPress site?